IBM/cloud-native-starter/reactive/README.md

 $ scripts/deploy-kafka.sh
 ```

-**4. Deploy and run the sample in Minikube**
+**5. Deploy and run the sample in Minikube**

 ```
 $ cd ${ROOT_FOLDER}
 $ scripts/deploy-articles-reactive.sh
 $ scripts/deploy-web-api-reactive.sh
+$ scripts/show-urls.sh
 ```

 Create a new article either via the API explorer or curl.
 Open the stream endpoint in a browser.
+See the output of 'show-urls.sh' for the URLs.

 **Optional: Run the sample locally**